deekayen/git-svn-migrate/README.txt

 You can run "./fetch-svn-author.sh --help" to get full documentation on the options it accepts.

-3. Convert the Subverion repositories into bare Git repositories.
+3. Convert the Subversion repositories into bare Git repositories.

 Example: